znjameswu/epgi/doc/design.md

     1. Each render object need to store its semi-absolute transformation to its parent layer during the painting pahse.

 Decision: Use semi-absolute offset.
 Optionally introduce Canvas::HitPosition

+## Render Object state when performing hittest
+Flutter says the hit-tested render objects must be already laid out, but not necessarily painted.
+Flutter's RenderOpacity employs an optimization where painting is skipped when opacity = 0

+The same optimization technique might be problematic when we have detached children.
+If we skip painting a subtree, then its detached chidlren will also be skipped.
+For example, for a selectable text with opacity = 0, if we skip painting it, then its text selection overlay and handles, as they are detached, will not be registered to the layer tree, making them also invisible.
+Which is a bad breaking user experience compared with opacity = 0.001.

+Also, we decided to use semi-absolute offset for hit testing.
+Which requires the render objects to store up-to-date painting results.

+Therefore, we cannot both have detached layer children design and the flutter painting optimizations.

+Decision: Hit-test can only be performed on painted render objects.

+# Two choices in implementing an isomorphic tree subset
+Problem statement: ElementNode tree -> RenderObject tree,  RenderObject tree -> Layer tree.
+These two mappings is called isomorphic tree subset.

+1. Container managed.
+Containee use an associated type to indicate the mapped node type.
+The mapped node is stored inside the container
+    0. Good type safety and zero cost abstraction.
+    1. For container node without a mapped node, the associated type in the containee has to be `Never`
+    2. Very bad extensibility.
+2. Containee managed.
+The mapped node is directly stored inside the containee.
+    1. Extensibility when coupled with runtime type reflection such as the type registry in `bevy-reflect`.
+    2. Implementers of containees can easily break lifetime guarantees.
+    3. Users of containees may also easily break lifetime guarantees since this field is exposed to them.
+    4. Operations on the mapped node may require fields in the container which are not accessible to the containee.
+    5. If implemented without an associated type, then the caller can only get a trait object.
+Possibly not zero cost.

+Temporary decision: Keep Element -> Render implemented as container mangaged for now.
+Try implement Render -> Layer as containee managed to see the results.